Via Aurelia: Route

-The Via Aurelia crossed the Tiber River by way of the bridge Pons Aemilius, then exited Rome from its western side.
+The Via Aurelia crossed the Tiber by way of the bridge Pons Aemilius, then exited Rome from its western side.
 After the Emperor Aurelian built a wall around Rome (c.
 270–273 CE), the Via Aurelia exited from the Porta Aurelia (gates).
 The road then ran about 25 mi to Alsium on the Tyrrhenian coast, north along the coast to Vada Volaterrana, Cosa, and Pisae (modern-day Pisa).
 There the original length of the Via Aurelia terminated.

 This was an especially important route during the early and middle Republic because it linked Rome, Cosa, and Pisae.
 Cosa was an important colony and military outpost in Etruria, and Pisae was the only port between Genua and Rome.
 Consequently, it was an important naval base for the Romans in their wars against the Ligurians, Gauls and Carthaginians.

-The via Aurelia later was extended by roughly 320 km in 109 BC by the Via Aemilia Scauri, constructed by M. Aemilius Scaurus.
+The Via Aurelia later was extended by roughly 320 km in 109 BC by the Via Aemilia Scauri, constructed by M. Aemilius Scaurus.
 This road led to Dertona (modern Tortona), Placentia, Cremona, Aquilea, and Genua, from which travellers could proceed to Gallia Narbonensis (southern France) by way of the Via Postumia.

 This followed some rebuilding of the road by the same person during his consulship in 119 BC.

-By the time of the high Empire, travellers could go from Rome by way of the Via Aurelia across the Alps on the Via Julia Augusta to either northern France or Gades (modern Cadiz, Spain).
+By the time of the high Empire, travellers could go from Rome by way of the Via Aurelia across the Alps on the Via Julia Augusta to either northern France or Gades (modern Cádiz, Spain).

-The modern Strada Statale 1 occupies the same route, and colloquially is still referred to as, La Via Aurelia.
+The modern Strada Statale 1 Aurelia occupies the same route, and colloquially is still referred to as La Via Aurelia.